 Anna will be spending Christmas day with her lawyer fiance, I imagine.
 Paul, his name is.
 I’ve met him a few times, but he’s never made a particularly strong impression on me, you know?
 He seems… fine.
 I’m not sure what Anna sees in him, except that he’s pretty good at following instructions.

-I wonder what Kitty’s doing.
+I do wonder what Kitty’s doing.
 I went out to her shed the other day and put up a few fairy lights and left her Christmas present on the counter top, so if she comes back, she’ll have something to open.
 I stuck the heating on, too.
-I doubt she’ll be back.
-Sounds like she’s pretty busy.
+I doubt she’ll be back, it sounds like she’s pretty busy.
 Nonetheless it’s good to be prepared, isn’t it?

 did you hear that?